Home

 What We Do

 MEETINGS — Garden Club Meetings are held September to May on the fourth Wednesday of the month starting at 1:30 pm at the American Legion on 41 Linden Ave., Newtown, PA.
-Our meetings are once again open to the public for a small fee.
-At most monthly meetings, we have a speaker presentation and a flower Little Show.
+Our meetings are open to the public for a small fee.
+At most monthly meetings, we have a speaker presentation and a floral Little Show.
 We are a 501(c)3 organization performing several small community service activities, coordinating tours to gardens of interest and providing workshops to improve our skills.

 Check out the latest entries here.